This page offers some answers on the most frequently asked questions

 How can I pay?

-For people from outside of the EU: you may have to visit your bank in person to arrange for this transaction (bring your passport).
-If your bank needs additional information from me that you cannot find on your invoice; let me know and I will provide it for you.
+Alternatively, for people from outside of the EU: you may visit your bank in person to arrange for this transaction (bring your passport).
+If your bank needs additional information from STO-garant (who will be sending you the invoice) that you cannot find on your invoice; let us know and we will provide it for you.
+Note; your bank may charge you extra for this service.

 How do I sign up for this trip?

-If you haven’t met her yet (trough Skype or in real live) she will ask you to meet her trough a short Skype call if you are from another country – or via telephone if you are from The Netherlands, so you can get to know each other a bit and ask her any final questions directly 🙂
+3) We will reach out to you by via the e-mail you provided to us in the Form.
+If you haven’t met Wieteke yet (through Skype or in real live) she will ask you to meet her, via a short Skype call if you are from another country – or via telephone if you are from The Netherlands, so you can get to know each other a bit and you can ask her any final questions directly 🙂

-After this we will send you a personalized invoice and we will begin counting the days towards welcoming you on board! 😀
+After this you can begin counting the days and building excitement towards stepping on board! 😀

 What do I need to know about Insurances and Liability?

-Also, on behalf of the crew and captain of the Boat “Sea Dream” we ask you to inform us of any physical and/or mental conditions or allergies you may have and/or what medicines you might be taking, so you will not accidentally be interfering with any Egyptian law.
-Therefore, and for other reasons that possibly cannot be foreseen, we have composed a liability form.
+Medication / Allergies: on behalf of the crew and captain of the Boat, we ask you to inform us of any physical and/or mental conditions or allergies you may have.
+And what medicines you might be taking, so you will not accidentally be interfering with any Egyptian law.
+Therefore, and for other reasons that possibly cannot be foreseen, we have composed a liability form (which will be sent to you as the second phase of signing up for this retreat – there are 3 phases).

 When is a good moment to check for flights?